By Brad Benson

 I’ve never been one for souvenirs, fundamentally for two main reasons: 1) I’ve grown to become a light traveler with minimal room for additional items and 2) I tend to skew utilitarian and therefore avoid things that simply sit there to remind me of an experience.
 To commemorate my travels, I instead decided years ago to create a constantly-evolving wall collage; it provides personalized decor as the focal point of my apartment, draws the attention of every visitor, and every day as I go about my life at home I’m reminded of the plethora of experiences I’ve had around the World!

+So how to display your travel photos?
 Here are a few things to keep in mind if you’d like to create your own.

 - Technical Specifications

 You probably have existing photos from your previous journeys to choose from, but moving forward start taking photos intentionally with your collage in mind; i.e., take high-resolution, unconstrained images that can be slightly modified upon your return to accommodate the ideal size, zoom, and trend.

 - Photo Subjects

 Think about what you want your photos to represent.
 Do you want to showcase people?
 Landscapes?
 Attractions?
 Something unique to your experience, or the quintessential site of the locale?
 Maybe –like me- your answer is “it’s a little bit of everything.”

 Since you’ll likely be updating your collage on an on-going basis, if you’re looking for consistency you’ll want to select a simple frame design that will be easy to find long-term (I use the ubiquitous, borderless, silver clip frames).
 Alternately, a myriad of frames can make for an interesting collection –maybe even buy a frame from each place you visit for added sentimentality!

 I really like the idea of having a lot of different sizes because I think it is visually more interesting.
 I don’t personally have a method to assign a size, other than the ones that really resonate with me I tend to give a larger canvas.